Equipment to help at home

 If your needs qualify, you do not have to pay for essential equipment or minor adaptations to your home.

-If the changes to your home cost more than £1,000, you can apply for a means-tested grant to help pay for them, you may have to pay towards the cost.
+If the changes to your home cost more than £1,000, you can apply for a means-tested Disabled facilities grant (DFG) to help pay for them, you may have to pay towards the cost.

 If you live in a council-owned property, grants and means-testing are not needed.